 The Dow Gold Ratio May Make a New Low

-We also wonder whether this current phase, where the ratio has moved up from around 6 or 7 to 21, could well just be a smaller up-cycle?
+We’ve previously wondered whether the phase from 2011-2018, where the ratio has moved up from around 6 or 7 to 21, could well just be a smaller up-cycle?
 Much like that which occurred in the mid 1970’s.
 Before a resumption of the longer term downwards trend in the ratio.

 What do you think?
 Let us know in the comments below…